xepan/doc/General-Company-Settings.md

 ##Query String Info
-This section asks you for basic variables information, defined in your API, used to successfully send SMS.
-For more info, read its manual provided by service provider.
+This section asks you for basic variable information, defined in your API, used to successfully send SMS.
+For more info, read its manual provided by the service provider.

 	Gateway User Name Query String Variable:
 	It ask you for the variable which your API uses for specifying USER_NAME.